gsdlab/ClaferToolsUICommonPlatform/README.md

 git submodule foreach git checkout master
 ```

+When working with a branch other then `master`, you need to checkout that branch in the last command above.

 Now, in the host project's source files, you can use the capabilities, components and functions of the platform.
 See files named `Server/Client/configuration.js` of the three listed projects as examples.

 ### Backends